Reviews

 Upgrading is important because whether it’s a standard fish, an aberration, or something you’ve dredged up from the depths, they take up inventory space all the same.
 Every fish and material has a different shape, some more cumbersome than others.
 The only way to gain more inventory space is to pay a hefty sum of cash and materials to the Shipwright.

-Inventory space isn’t the only reason to upgrade, you can also add more room for nets and polls, or more importantly for both survivability and convenience, lights and engines.
+Inventory space isn’t the only reason to upgrade, you can also add more room for nets and poles, or more importantly for both survivability and convenience, lights and engines.
 The sea presents many dangers.
 Whirling gales and sharp rocks are dangerous, but they don’t even come close to the threat level of those who come at night.

 You see, when night falls, the danger is immediate and immense.
 Visibility is decreased and panic sets in, which is shown by an opening eye at the top of the screen.
 With panic comes a plethora of nasty consequences such as enemies and environmental hazards.
 The stronger your lights, the better you can keep your head, both literally and figuratively.
 Good lighting not only keeps you sane but lets you know if you’re about to Titanic yourself into a rock.